cfengine/documentation/getting-started/installation/installation-faq.markdown

 #### Can I use an existing PostgreSQL installation? ####

 Although CFEngine keeps its assumptions about Postgres to a bare minimum, CFEngine should use a dedicated PostgreSQL database instance to ensure there is no conflict with an existing installation.

+#### What is the username that CFEngine uses for accessing the PostgreSQL database?

+Starting with CFEngine 3.6.0 the system will use ```cfpostgresql``` as the username for the dedicated CFEngine PostgreSQL database installation.

 #### Do I need experience with PostgreSQL? ####